How is it used?

 Diabetes is a very common cause of kidney failure.
 Studies have shown that identifying diabetics in the very early stages of kidney disease by demonstrating microalbuminuria helps patients and doctors adjust treatment.
 With better diabetic control and better control of other complications, such as high blood pressure, the progression of diabetic kidney disease can be slowed or prevented.

-UACR should be requested when a person is first diagnosed with diabetes.
-After that, all are usually screened annually using the UACR test.
+UACR should be requested when a person is first diagnosed with diabetes to establish a baseline level.
+After that, screening is usually annual using the UACR test.
 When significant levels of albumin have been found, the test may be done more frequently.

 Moderately increased UACR levels in urine indicate that a person is in one of the very early phases of developing kidney disease.
 Recently, studies have shown that an abnormal UACR result indicates an increased risk of developing heart and blood vessel (cardiovascular) complications, especially in people with diabetes.
 Low levels are an indication that kidney function is normal.

 Moderate to high, persistently elevated levels of albumin in urine over three to six months is a requirement for establishing a diagnosis.

 Other causes of elevation of albumin in urine which tend to be transient are fever, infection, exercise, high blood pressure and raised lipid levels.

 Is there anything else I should know?

 UACR should be performed on the first specimen of urine passed after getting up in the morning.
 If this is not possible a random urine specimen is acceptable.